-Reclamation and re-vegetation of South Platte Park require time due to the xeric nature of the Park and the sandy and clay soils.
+Reclamation and re-vegetation in South Platte Park require time due to the xeric nature of the Park and the sandy and clay soils.
 This may at times take precedence over visitor use.
 Areas of the Park are occasionally closed to the public to allow vegetation adequate time to re-establish.
-Vegetative cover can serve as a key indicator towards decision points about when to close heavily-used areas.
+Vegetative cover can serve as a key indicator towards decision points about when to close heavily used areas.
 Procedures for closing areas include signing, fencing, and barrier plantings.

-Trees, shrubs, forbs, and grasses appropriate for planting in the Park are identified in Appendix 7, Recommended Re-vegetation Plant List, and Appendix 8, Recommended Grass Seeding Mixes and Rates.
+Trees, shrubs, forbs, and grasses appropriate for planting in the Park are identified in Appendix 6, Recommended Re-vegetation Plant List, and Appendix 7, Construction Practies.